-The 2020 Annual Conference of the ISA RC 19
+The 2020 Annual Meeting of the ISA RC19

 Globalization in Retreat?
 Welfare States amid Regional Turbulence

-03-04 December 2020, National Taiwan University, Taiwan
+03 December 2020, National Taiwan University, Taiwan

-Deadline for abstracts and panel proposals: 31 May 2020
+Deadline for abstract proposals: 31 August 2020

 The common starting point of these contrasted perspectives is the belief in the enduring influence of globalization on both public policy and human well-being.
 Yet, recent developments appear to challenge this consensus.
 Regional turbulences are beginning to generate counter-mobilizations that are calling globalization into question.
 Anti-immigrant sentiments have been contributing to the rise of populism in the past decade, of which the most spectacular event is the 2016 Brexit referendum in the UK.
 Meanwhile, the trade wars between China and the United States drag on, foreshadowing the ongoing and future competition between these two rival super powers.
 Social protests in Hong Kong further plague the already strained relations between China and the Western world.
 Trade protectionism and geo-political tensions are stirring the fear that the economic globalization of the post-war era may come to a halt.

-Against this background, the 2020 annual conference of the Research Committee 19 (on Poverty, Social Welfare and Social Policy) of the International Sociological Association (RC19) invites contributions that assess the changing contexts of globalization and its backlash; and analyse the impacts of shifting global and local politics on contemporary social inequalities and social policies.
+Against this background, the 2020 annual conference of the Research Committee 19 (on Poverty, Social Welfare and Social Policy) of the International Sociological Association (ISA RC19) invites contributions that assess the changing contexts of globalization and its backlash; and analyse the impacts of shifting global and local politics on contemporary social inequalities and social policies.

 More specifically, we very much welcome theoretical and/or empirical contributions exploring how specific social programs interact with changing political, economic, and social settings traditionally associated with globalization.
 Beyond the theme of the conference, we also encourage the submission of contributions within the field of comparative social policy.
 Finally, it is a long tradition of RC19 to invite papers by both PhD students and early-career researchers and established scholars working in the field of welfare state and social policy analysis.